Italy seeks Alitalia rescue despite doubts on business logic

 Most perks have gone since the airline was last rescued by a group of 21 Italian investors in 2008 at the request of then prime minister Silvio Berlusconi.
 Its costs are now lower than Air France’s and it has one of the youngest fleets in Europe.

-The airline - whose initials for critics stand for “Always Late in Takeoff, Always Late in Arrival” - has improved its punctuality and in September fared better than British Airways and Germany’s Lufthansa (LHAG.DE), according to FlightStats.
+The airline - whose initials for critics stand for “Always Late in Takeoff, Always Late in Arrival” - has improved its punctuality and in September fared better than British Airways and Germany’s Lufthansa, according to FlightStats.

 But under the “Phoenix” rescue plan brokered by Berlusconi, Alitalia focused on the domestic and regional markets - a bet it lost due to competition from low-cost carriers and from high-speed trains on the Milan-Rome route.